refresh-bio/agc/README.md

 * *minimal match length* is an internal parameter specifying the minimal match length when the similarities between contigs are looked for.
 If you really want, you can try to change it.
 Nevertheless, the impact on the compression ratios and (de)compression speeds should be insignificant.
 * *segment size* specifies how the contigs are splitted into shorter fragments (segments) during the compresssion.
 This is an expected segment size and some segments can be much longer.
 In general, the more similar the genomes in a collection the larger the parameter can be.
 Nevertheless, the impact of its value on the compression ratios and (de)compression speeds is limited.
 If you want, you can experiment with it.
 Note that for short sequences, especially for virues, the segment size should be smaller, you can try 10000 or similar values.
 * *no. of threads* impacts the running time.
 For large genomes (e.g., human) the parallelization of the compression is realatively good and you can use 30 or more threads.
 Setting *segment size* to larger values can improve paralelization a bit.
+* *adaptive mode* allows to look for new splitters in all genomes (not only reference).
+It needs more memory but give significant gains in compression ratio and speed especially for highly divergent genomes, e.g., bacterial.